This agreement is entered into as of the Agreement Starts date signed by the Parties (the “Effective Date”).

 Business Continuity Plans

-The Company shall maintain a business continuity plan for each Deliverables, describing measures the Company will implement to recover from a Disaster, if applicable.
+The Company shall maintain a business continuity plan for each Deliverables, upon request of the Client before a Deliverable is scheduled to start, describing measures the Company will implement to recover from a Disaster, if applicable.

 Disaster Recovery Plans